Grizzly Salmon Plus Omega 3-6-9 Oil: Multi-omega Approach and Whether 6-9 Actually Help Skin

 Comparing Approaches Without Turning It into a Brand Fight

-When owners compare grizzly vs pet gala, it helps to separate “daily nutrition support” from “skin problem solving.”
+When owners compare grizzly vs Pet Gala, it helps to separate “daily nutrition support” from “skin problem solving.”
 Oils are a way to add fatty acids to the base diet; other products may focus on different supportive ingredients or formats.
 The decision point is not which name is bigger, but which approach matches the dog’s main bottleneck: low omega-3 intake, poor skin barrier routine, or an untreated itch driver like infection.

 A clean comparison at home starts with a single question: is the dog already eating a fish-based diet or a diet with added marine oils?
 If yes, adding more oil may add calories without adding much benefit.
 If no, a consistent omega-3 source may be a reasonable supportive step.
 Either way, the dog’s itch pattern should guide whether the next step is a supplement change or a veterinary skin workup.